nanoframework/nf-interpreter/docs/build-instructions.md

 - [Visual Studio Code](http://code.visualstudio.com/)
 - [CMake Tools](https://marketplace.visualstudio.com/items?itemName=vector-of-bool.cmake-tools)

-In case you specify an RTOS and you want its source to be dowloaded from the official repository, you'll need:
+In case you specify an RTOS and you want its source to be downloaded from the official repository, you'll need:
 - For FreeRTOS a SVN client.
 [Tortoise SVN](https://tortoisesvn.net/downloads) seems to be a popular choice for Windows machines.
-- For mBed RTOS a Git client.
+- For mbed and ChibiOS a Git client.
 [GitHub Desktop](https://desktop.github.com/) seems to be a popular choice for Windows machines.

 # Preparation